olemaire/spki/doc/ReturnCodes.md

 :----------:| :-------------------------------- | :-----
-0           | command was perfomed with success | ex: Generating a new certificate with success 1-2         | Bash reserved                     | See [Bash Return Codes] 10          | Operation Aborted by user         | ex: answering NO to a confirmation and exiting 11          | CA not initialized                | ex: trying an operation before the CA has been initalized 12          | Illegal function call             | ex: calling SPKI with unknown function
+0           | command was perfomed with success | ex: Generating a new certificate with success 1-2         | Bash reserved                     | See [Bash Return Codes] 9           | Illegal configuration parameter   | ex: configuring with an unsupported automated mode 10          | Operation Aborted by user         | ex: answering NO to a confirmation and exiting 11          | CA not initialized                | ex: trying an operation before the CA has been initalized 12          | Illegal function call             | ex: calling SPKI with unknown function